5 Things You Can Do To Not Hate Role Play For Sales Training in Retail

 And let’s not forget virtual retail sales professionals.
 With so many stores using remote selling, it is a perfect time to use these face-to-face training techniques on their ability to engage the shopper.

 - Don’t do this in front of customers.
 While you want to be on the sales floor, you don’t want employees to feel they are being watched and judged, so stop when customers enter.

 - Beware of Kill the Leader when a group challenges whoever is leading the exercise and wants to argue about what was said.
 To avoid this, simply start another one.

 - Instruct associates in the customer role in more advanced role-play that they are not to try to trip up the associate but not simply tell them whatever is on their role card.
 You want the associate to use your sales process to find the answers on their own.

 - Only doing role-playing once.
 Training must be something you do to create a culture of learning, not a checkbox on a sheet as something you did once and then put on a shelf.

 Most retailers have not created a customer service scenario for a trainee because they didn't think it was necessary.
-If they had a training manual or a video they made, they may have mistakenly felt the person was trained.
+If they had a training manual or a video they made, they might have mistakenly felt the person was trained.

-But without firsthand knowledge that an employee can have a sales conversation in the manner you want in your store, you are trusting they have a skill which most associates do not and cannot demonstrate.
+But without firsthand knowledge that an employee can have a sales conversation in the manner you want in your store, you are trusting they have a skill that most associates do not and cannot demonstrate.

 That's partly why so many legendary brands are going out of business.
-They got lazy with their customer service training and let competitors steal market share.
+They got lazy with customer service training and let competitors steal market share.

 As the retail apocalypse wears on, you need memorable sales professionals who can execute the basics of engaging a stranger, discovering the shopper, and closing the sale.
 That takes creative role-playing.